VShell 4.4.1 (Official) is now available for download. This is a maintenance release to address issues found in VShell 4.4.0

 For a complete list of changes, please see the history file:

-Fully-functional evaluation copies of VShell 4.4 (Beta 3) with HTTPS for Windows can be downloaded and evaluated for 60 days.
+Fully-functional evaluation copies of VShell 4.4 (Official) can be downloaded and evaluated for 60 days.
 VShell evaluators have full access to VanDyke Software’s expert technical support to assist with installation, configuration, and testing during the 60-day VShell evaluation period.

-Find out more about the new capabilities in VShell 4.4 (Beta 3) here.
+Find out more about the new capabilities in VShell 4.4.1 (Official) here.

-Download and evaluate the VShell 4.4 (Beta 3) release today.
+Download and evaluate the VShell 4.4.1 (Official) release today.